peterhinch/micropython-async/PRIMITIVES.md

 ```

 The `NamedTask` constructor takes the name, the coro, plus any user positional
 or keyword args.
-Th eresultant instance can be scheduled in the usual ways:
+The resultant instance can be scheduled in the usual ways:

 ```python
 await NamedTask('my foo', foo, 1, 2)  # Pause until complete or killed